tguild/vehicle_signal_specification/README.md

 **(C) 2016 Jaguar Land Rover - All rights reserved.**<br>

-All documents in this repository are available under the Creative Commons Attribution 4.0 International (CC BY 4.0).
+All documents in this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
 Click [here](https://creativecommons.org/licenses/by/4.0/) for details.
-All code in this repository is available under Mozilla Public License v2 (MPLv2).
+All code in this repository is licensed under Mozilla Public License v2 (MPLv2).
 Click [here](https://www.mozilla.org/en-US/MPL/2.0/) for details.